SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Methodology

 \section{Methodology}

 In this section, we formally introduce the \underline{S}wapping-\underline{S}weeping-and-\underline{R}ewriting (SSR) framework to optimize QCT circuits.
 We assume that any input quantum circuit to SSR is a hardware-compliant circuit compiled by the QCT process.
 The flowchart of our SSR algorithm is shown in Fig.~\ref{fig:flowchart}, where we iteratively perform the following steps, including SWAP commutation, subcircuit sweeping, and SAT-based rewriting, until the overall depth of the optimized circuit cannot be further reduced.
+Meanwhile, Alg.~\ref{alg:ssr} provides a detailed description of the SSR procedure.